tiwarim/Image-Classifier-Restful-API/README.md

 ## Running the tests
 "
 In your AWS virtual environment, go to your directory and run
- > sudo docker-compose build
+ * sudo docker-compose build <br />
- > sudo docker-compose up
+ * sudo docker-compose up <br />
  Once the API is running, copy the host url and paste it in post man, and give your command after /.
-In postman,
+In postman, <br />
- > register using a username and password on a POST protocol with /register URL
+ * register using a username and password on a POST protocol with /register URL <br />
- > copy the url of an image from internet and give it as an input along with username and password in POST protocol with /classify url
+ * copy the url of an image from internet and give it as an input along with username and password in POST protocol with /classify url <br />

-> Refill tokens using your usename, admin password and refill amount as the inputs to the api with POST protocol and /refill url
+ * Refill tokens using your usename, admin password and refill amount as the inputs to the api with POST protocol and /refill url <br />